-Ronda Orozco v.
-Boston Scientific Corporation – Commonwealth of Massachusetts, Superior Court.
+Orozco v.
+Boston Scientific Corp. – Commonwealth of Massachusetts, Superior Court.
 Bellwether medical-device trial.
 (Pelvic mesh litigation)

-Vickie McKeever v.
+McKeever v.
 PM USA – Circuit Court for Broward County, Florida.
-Cigarette product liability claim.
+Cigarette product liability trial.
 (Part of Engle-Progeny litigation)

 Eghnayem, et al. v.
 Boston Scientific Corp. – U.S. District Court for the Southern District of Florida.
 Bellwether multi-plaintiff medical-device trial.
 (Pelvic mesh litigation)

 Aero Consulting Corporation and Hartford Holding Corporation v.
 Raytheon Aircraft Services – Circuit Court for Miami-Dade County, Florida.
-Business litigation dispute with claims of breach of contract, fraud and conspiracy.
+Business litigation trial with claims of breach of contract, fraud and conspiracy.
 Directed verdict entered by the court.
 (Complex commercial matter relating to the purchase of an aircraft)

 SPS Technologies Corporation v.
 Motorola – Circuit Court for Broward County, Florida.
-Complex commercial and intellectual property case.
+Complex commercial and intellectual property trial.
 (Related to the development of GPS technology)

 Mueller v.
 Medi-wheels, Inc. - Circuit Court for Miami-Dade County, Florida.
 Product liability trial.
 (Wrongful death case involving device used to lift patients)